Compressed representation of Learning Spaces

 {\it Proof.} For each fixed $P \in {\cal B}$ determining the maximal members $P_0 \in {\cal B}$ contained in $P$ (i.e. its lower covers) costs $O(k^2|Q|)$.
 In view of (14) setting up $\Sigma_{po}$ hence costs $O(k^3|Q|$).
 The unique element of $P$ not in the union of $P$'s lower covers is the color of $P$.
-Any two base sets with the same color determine two implications of $\Sigma_{JW}$, see (15).
+Any two base sets with the same color determine two implications of $\Sigma_{JN}$, see (19).
 It follows that the overall cost to calculate $\Sigma ({\cal L})$ remains $O(k^3|Q|)$. $\square$

-{\bf 6.1} To fix ideas, take $E = [10]$ and consider the Learning Space ${\cal L}={\cal K}$ generated by the 13 base sets in ${\cal B}$ displayed in Figure 3.
+{\bf 6.1} To fix ideas, take $E = [10]$ and consider the Learning Space ${\cal L}={\cal K}_3$ generated by the 13 base sets in ${\cal B}$ displayed in Figure 5.
 Their colors are indicated in boldface.
 The only colors occuring more than once are 7 (thrice) and 4 (twice).
-Thus the nontrivial cliques of $D({\cal L})$ have three and two elements respectively.
-Correspondingly there will be $2{3 \choose 2} + 2 {2 \choose 2}=8$ implications in $\Sigma_{JN}$:
+Thus the nontrivial cliques of ${\cal D}{\cal G}({\cal L})$ have three and two elements respectively.